uwpmc/pmc-website/README.md

 ### Webserver Session
 The website is kept alive via a detached `tmux` session on the `pmclub` account.
 Once logged in, you can re-attach the session via `tmux attach -t web`, and detach with <kbd>Ctrl</kbd> + <kbd>B</kbd> followed by <kbd>D</kbd>.
 After attaching the session, you should see the web server logs.
 Inputting <kbd>Ctrl</kbd> + <kbd>C</kbd> will kill the server.

 If the session is dead, you can create a new one with `tmux new -s web`.
-Start the server while in the `~/www` directory by running `sudo node index.js` (`sudo` is needed since the application listens on port 80).
+Start the server while in the `~/www` directory by running `node index.js`.
+Note that the app listens on port 3000, but UFW has been set up to forward requests on port 80 to port 3000.
+If you need to modify the UFW rules, be *very* careful not to disallow connections to port 22, otherwise you will be unable to connect to the server via SSH.

 ### Updating
 The `~/www` directory contains this Git directory.
 Please push any changes you make to files, and make sure to pull changes and restart the Node instance if changes are made.